 Phuket has lots to offer the intrepid traveller; whether it is sailing through cliffs, diving through underwater cave systems, lounging on white sand beaches, snorkelling amongst turtles, visiting elephants and gibbon sanctuaries, trekking through the rainforest or bathing in a waterfall.
 Sail along Phang Nga Bay on a kayak under monumental cliffs and through secret lagoons making your way through ‘Hongs’ which are enclosed lagoons.
 Visit Old Phuket town has a mismatch of Sino–Portugese architecture in an array of brightly coloured mansion buildings, adorned shops with flowers and lanterns and a vibrant nightlife.
 Discover Wat Chalong temple is the most famous Buddhist temple in Phuket.
 Although built in the 19th century, the majestic building still looks untouched and glistens gold with delicate adorning’s.
 Take a trip to James Bond island, the hugely popular tourist destination, easily recognisable by its uniquely inverted islands.
 It may just be worth a visit just for the cruise from Phuket island through the limestone cliffs to the island.
 Take a tour of Coral & Racha Islands on this day trip from Phuket.
 Get picked up from your hotel and whisked around the tropical islands for a day of luxury lounging, snorkelling and have the option for extra activities such as beach diving, parasailing or banana boat riding.

-Ko Samui is regarded as a more reserved and higher brow sister island to Phuket and Bangkok, away from the urbanites and nightlife this island is beautiful serene and offers a multitude of stunning beaches and lagoons.
+Ko Samui is regarded as a more reserved and higher brow sister island to Phuket and Bangkok, away from the urbanites and nightlife this island is beautifully serene and offers a multitude of stunning beaches and lagoons.
 The mountainous rainforest hides stunning waterfalls.

 Internationally renowned for its emphatic nightlife, tourists will travel from all over the world to experience Bangkok and experience the diverse and ostentatious city.